-The VET Curriculum Frameworks are based on Industry Training Packages.
-The courses from these Frameworks are NESA developed and provided students study the 240- hour course and undertake the optional written examination, they may contribute to the ATAR.
-They are all Category B subjects.
-Blackwattle Bay Campus offers eight VET Frameworks courses.
+and provided students study the 240- hour course and undertake the optional written examination, all VET course may contribute to the ATAR.
 These VET courses require students to pay a course materials fee which is refundable on a pro-rata basis should students discontinue the course.
+Some VET courses require students to purchase additional PPE such as a Hospitality uniform or safety footware.
 Support services are available to assist with individual student's language, literacy and numeracy needs.

 Full details of each VET Curriculum Framework course delivered at Blackwattle Bay Campus will be issued to students prior to enrolling in courses.
-Please refer to the VET Curriculum Framework Courses booklet included in this booklet on pages 42 to 51.
+Please refer to the VET Curriculum Framework Courses booklet included in this booklet on pages 44 to 52.

-1.10 EXTERNAL DELIVERED VOCATIONAL EDUCATION AND TRAINING (EVET)
+1.9 EXTERNAL DELIVERED VOCATIONAL EDUCATION AND TRAINING (EVET)

-NSW school students in Year 9 to 12 have the option of studying VET courses at school or through TAFE NSW or other training providers.
-VET courses can only be delivered by registered training organisations (RTOs) that meet national standards and have the relevant qualification and units of competency on their scope of registration.
-VET is 'dual accredited'.
-Students receive recognition towards their school qualification (Record of School Achievement or Year 12), as well as a nationally recognised VET qualification (Certificate of Statement of Attainment).
-Students successfully completing a VET courses will be entitled to credit transfer in other courses in a similar industry after leaving school by providing their qualifications to the Tertiary Institution.
+NSW school students in Year 9 to 12 have the option of studying EVET courses at school or through TAFE NSW or other training providers.
+EVET courses can only be delivered by registered training organisations (RTOs) that meet national standards and have the relevant qualification and units of competency on their scope of registration.
+EVET is 'dual accredited'.
+Students receive recognition towards their school qualification (Record of School Achievement or Year 12), as well as a nationally recognised EVET qualification (Certificate of Statement of Attainment).
+Students successfully completing a EVET courses will be entitled to credit transfer in other courses in a similar industry after leaving school by providing their qualifications to the Tertiary Institution.

-All students studying a VET course must obtain a Unique Student Identifier (USI) and provide this to their training provider at the commencement of the course.
+All students studying a EVET course must obtain a Unique Student Identifier (USI) and provide this to their training provider at the commencement of the course.